Blockchain Real Estate Process to Revolutionize Leasing Property

 1. Smart Contracts to Streamline Lease Payouts

 They are the lines of code written to get executed autonomously when exposed to a specific data trigger.
-Smart Contracts are a set of predefined rules that can’t be edited, once coded (in most cases).
+Smart Contracts are a set of predefined rules that cannot be edited, once coded (in most cases).
 For example, If X happens, transfer the amount in the ratio 20:30:50 to A, B, and C. Thus, these Smart Contracts can streamline extremely complex leasing payout contracts.

 Since each of the transactions is time-stamped and recorded, there is no need to keep track of everything.
 As a result, the whole process gets automated, saving time, effort, and money.